a-hansen/aon/README.md

 #### String
 Strings require a type byte, a length, and a UTF8 encoded string.
-If the length is 31 bytes or less, a single byte can be used for both the type and the length.
-Larger strings require additional bytes for the length.
+If the length is 31 bytes or less, a single byte can be used for both the
 ```
 <String> ::= <str5> | <str8> | <str16> | <str32>
 <str5>  ::= 0xE0 UTF8